riisatoro/dots/README.md

   - point - new point, clicked by the player
   - field - old game field
   - player_color - the color of the player, who set this point
-  - colors - all colors of the players
+  - colors - array of dicts {"player_id": int, "color": str}
 - return updated field